 Introduction

 Outdoor lighting can greatly enhance the look and feel of your home's exterior.
-From path lights guiding the way along a walkway to spotlights showcasing architectural details, outdoor lighting serves both form and function.
+From path lights guiding the way along a walkway to spotlights showcasing architectural details, outdoor lighting projects serve both form and function.
 But like any electrical project, proper installation is key.
 One of the most common questions homeowners have when planning an outdoor lighting project is whether or not they need a transformer.
 This comprehensive guide will explain what a transformer is, why it's often required for outdoor lighting, and how to choose the right transformer.

 What Is a Transformer?